sisby-folk/switchy/README.md

 These mods have Switchy support built-in:

-- [RPGStats](https://modrinth.com/mod/rpgstats) - All 6 stats can be kept per-preset
+- [RPGStats](https://modrinth.com/mod/rpgstats) - All stat levels and XP can be kept per-preset

 ## Showcase